e-yang6/stop-dont-go-on/README.md

 # Stop!
 Don’t Go On

-This project is a dramatic “gooning accountability” web app.
+This project is a “gooning accountability” web app.
 When it senses you gooning, it flashes the screen, starts a countdown, and throws a quick math problem at you.
 If you keep going instead of solving the challenge, it snaps a photo from your webcam mid goon and emails it to the people you added as watchers.
 There’s optional hardware support too: an Arduino setup can keep the camera pointed at you and, during an alert, trigger a servo-powered water sprayer aimed at the user.

 ---

 ## In Plain Terms

-- **You start gooning** → the app thinks you’re up to no good.
+- **You start gooning**
 - **It starts a big red countdown** and makes you solve a simple math question.
 - **Solve it in time** → everything calms down.
-- **Miss it or keep gooning** → a screenshot is taken and emailed to your chosen contacts.
+- **Miss it or keep gooning** → a webcam screenshot is taken and emailed to your chosen contacts.
 - **Add the Arduino extras** if you want a physical reminder that someone could be watching—complete with a servo that sprays water in your direction when the alert fires.

 ---